bazelbuild/bazel/site/docs/tutorial/android-app.md

 may be source files in your workspace or other build outputs. `BUILD` files are written in the Bazel *build language*.

-`BUILD` files are part of concept in Bazel known as the *package hierarchy*.
+`BUILD` files are part of a concept in Bazel known as the *package hierarchy*.
 The package hierarchy is a logical structure that overlays the directory structure in your workspace.
 Each [package](../build-ref.html#packages) is a directory (and its subdirectories) that contains a related set of source files